Epicurius/Doom-Not-Doom/docs/README.md

 * [Collision Detection](#collision-detection)

 ##### Engine Flow
-When designing and building the game engine my priority was performance (FPS) over features.</n>
+When designing and building the game engine my priority was performance (FPS) over features.
-In my mind a game with many features but low performance is worse that the opposite,</n>
-so with the constraints of no hardware acceleration (GPU) and no 3rd party 3D Library (OpenGl)</n>
-multithreading (pthreads) was my best option.</n>
+In my mind a game with many features but low performance is worse that the opposite, so with the constraints of no hardware acceleration (GPU) and no 3rd party 3D Library (OpenGl) multithreading (pthreads) was my best option.

 <img src="./DnD_Engine_Flow.jpg" alt="Engine_Flow" width="900"/></p>